 This post contains affiliate links.
 See my full disclosure.

-Creating embroidery floss tassels is the simplest thing!
-First, remove the paper label from the middle of the floss, but be sure not to tangle the thread… you will want to keep it looped.
+Creating tassels from embroidery floss is the simplest thing!
+First, remove the paper label from the middle of the floss.
+Gently cut about 15″ of thread from your floss and set aside, but be sure not to tangle the thread.
+Keep the remainder of the floss still looped if possible.

 Once all my tassels were made, I had eight tassels (2 of each color).
-I had originally planned on sewing each tassel to the basket handle but ended up using simple hot glue instead.
+I had originally planned on sewing each tassel to the basket handle but ended up using simple hot glue instead – so much easier!

-I left an open area at the top of each basket for my children to easily grasp.
-Pinks + oranges for my daughter and blues + greens for my son.
+I left an open area at the top of each basket handle for my children to easily grasp.
+I went with pinks + oranges for my daughter and blues + greens for my son.

-I love the added texture and color these tassels give to the Easter Baskets!
+I love the added texture and color these DIY tassels give to each of the Easter Baskets!

 Looking for other fun Easter Egg ideas?
 You might want to check out some of these!